Types of Investment Property

 To stay competitive in Toronto’s condo rental market, consider the needs of condo renters.
 Traditionally, we could say that condos attract young urban professionals who live and work downtown and don’t spend much time at home.
 Location is critical.
 And the friendly security of having a concierge is a big bonus.
 Now, however; the young urban professional is working from home and uncertain if they will ever return to the office.

 With all of that in mind, consider the following when in the market for a condo as a rental property.
 Location is key.
-When things return to somewhat normal, a central location will be an invaluable asset.
-And work-from-home space is highly desired.
-An extra bedroom, den, or even a nook can be an excellent space to set up a desk.
+As things have returned to something somewhat normal, a central location is an invaluable asset.
+While not as important as it was during the pandemic, work-from-home space is highly desired.
+An extra bedroom, den, or even a nook can be an excellent space to set up a desk and is a great selling feature.

 Are Condos a Good Investment?